Young Gardener's Summer Holidays!

-Your children can create their own mini garden, following our video and step-by-step guide below.
+Your children can create their own mini garden, by following our video and step-by-step guide below.
 This is a great way to develop gardening knowledge and connect with nature.

 A selection of plants and cuttings, aggregates, gravels, and accessories should be used to create a beautiful landscaped mini garden.
-Add a water feature, create paths, and get creative with structures and add some characters to bring your garden to life!
+Add a water feature, create paths, get creative with structures and add some characters to bring your garden to life!
 We want to see what you can create.

 What you’ll need:

 - Dwarf trees/ Alpines